giantswarm/docs/src/content/guides/fine-tuning-upgrade-distruption-on-aws/index.md

 The property `MaxBatchSize` specifies the maximum number of instances that AWS CloudFormation updates.

 This value can be set via annotation `alpha.aws.giantswarm.io/update-max-batch-size` on `AWSCluster` CR or `AWSMachineDeploymentCR`.
-Value set on `AWSCluster` will be used for a whole cluster.
-Value set on `AWSMachineDeploymentCR` will be only used for that specific NodePool and will override  value from `AWSCluster` (if set).
+The value set on `AWSCluster` will be used for a whole cluster.
+The value set on `AWSMachineDeploymentCR` will be only used for that specific NodePool and will override the value from `AWSCluster` in case it is defined.

 There are two valid formats for the `MaxBatchSize`: